Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Results

 To understand why certain eigenfrequencies lead to suppression, we fix the eigenfrequency to be $\omega=1.92$ and examine the response curves of different center neurons.
-The response of four center neurons (labeled by network position) and the modulus of the eigenfrequency's corresponding eigenvector are plotted in Figure \ref{fig:Response-and-Cells}.
+The response of four center neurons (labeled by network position) and the modulus of the eigenfrequency's corresponding eigenvector are plotted in Fig \ref{fig4}.
 The center neurons closest to the zeros of the eigenvector experience the strongest suppression for long line lengths.
 Neuron 38 closer to the peak of the eigenvector's modulus experiences almost zero suppression.
 This generally holds for all eigenvectors and neurons in the network as all eigenvectors are periodic in their components with an eigenvalue-dependent spatial frequency.

 To strengthen the connection between model and neurophysiology, one can consider a critically-balanced network with an odd number of neurons so that 0 is now an eigenfrequency of the system.
-In our model, input associated with the 0-eigenmode represents direct current input to the system which is what neurophysiologists utilize in experiments; the visual input is not flashed.
-To achieve surround suppression in the network, one only needs to add appropriately chosen long range connections to the nearest neighbor connectivity.
+In our model, input associated with the 0-eigenmode represents direct current input to the system which is what neurophysiologists utilize in experiments; the visual input is not flashed \cite{kapadia1999dynamics,sceniak1999contrast}.
+Contrary to the even case, long range connections must be added on top of the nearest neighbor connectivity in order to recover periodic eigenvectors and hence suppression past the response curves maximums.

 Next, we show that the network not only selectively integrates input as a function of input strength but also operates on multiple time scales which flexibly adapt to the input.
-This behavior is not suprising given that in the case of a single critical Hopf oscillator, the half width of the resonance, the frequency range for which the oscillator's response falls by a half, is proportional to the forcing strength of the input, $\Gamma\propto{F^{\frac{2}{3}}}$ where $\Gamma$ is the half-width $F$ the input strength \cite{eguiluz2000essential}.
+This behavior is not surprising given that in the case of a single critical Hopf oscillator, the half width of the resonance, the frequency range for which the oscillator's response falls by a half, is proportional to the forcing strength of the input, $\Gamma\propto{F^{\frac{2}{3}}}$ where $\Gamma$ is the half-width $F$ the input strength \cite{eguiluz2000essential}.
 Thus, decay constants in the case of a single critical oscillator should grow with the input forcing strength as $F^{\frac{2}{3}}$.